 Two Different Lenses Included With Your Program: Advising vs. Mentoring

 First-time Atlantis students from all programs receive admissions advising.
 This is optional and free of any additional cost, but highly recommended.
-Participants attend a series of 5, alumni-only, Q&A-driven webinars, usually in the academic year after their Atlantis program (sometimes before).
-These webinars are presented by a professional experienced with medical school admissions (e.g. a former admissions officer from a U.S. med school or someone with similar experience).
+Participants attend a series of three, alumni-only, Q&A-driven webinars, usually in the academic year after their Atlantis program (sometimes before).
+These webinars are presented by a professional experienced with medical school admissions (e.g. a former admissions officer from a U.S. med school, someone with similar experience, or someone with great exposure to that process).
 Instead of focusing on content that can be easily found online, the focus of these webinars is to answer individual questions in a group setting with other Atlantis alumni.
 The presenter will not currently be working at a med school, and will therefore be unbiased and open about what matters for your application.
-Atlantis does not provide paid, in-depth admissions consulting services, in an effort to focus on what we do best.
+Note: Atlantis does not provide paid, in-depth admissions consulting services, in an effort to focus on what we do best.
 Many such services are offered by other organizations, and you can consider looking into those.

-- Several hours, spread over different days, of virtual group mentoring sessions with other Atlantis participants (this is more common)
+- Several sessions, spread over different days, of virtual group mentoring with other Atlantis participants (this is more likely)

 Mentoring sessions will take place either before or (more likely) after your Atlantis program, depending on availability.
 Before you begin, you will complete a form that lists specific questions you have, although you can certainly bring other questions live.